autmav/autmav_reviews/summaries/MDE.md

 4. The data rates for pose and speed information are 200 Hz and 100 Hz, respectively.

+5.
+* Sensor models (likelihoods of MDE and SfM sensor model) and prior are determined.
+* They built a model representing this relationship by first running a series of experiments for various combinations of MDE predicted depth, versus actual scene depths corresponding to various camera tilt angles only for corresponding image regions. (from 0 to 45° and 0 to - 45° with increments of 5°.
+It is limited to 45° since larger angles produce too narrow spatial overlap).
+As the relative tilt between two frames increases, the overlapping region of their field of views decreases.
+* two conditions were of interest—the ability to perceive depth accurately with (a) normal camera pose and (b) camera subjected to angular tilts.

-5. **Training:** Training of the network is performed in two stages, as illustrated in Algorithm 1.
+**Training:** Training of the network is performed in two stages, as illustrated in Algorithm 1.
 The weights for the part of the encoder based on pretrained Cats vs Dogs classifier are frozen during the first round of training (i.e., when weight update mode is “partial”).
 Meanwhile, the weights for the second part of encoder, as well as the decoder, are initialized using *He Normal* distributions.
 In the second round of training—when weight update mode is “all layers”—all network weights are updated.

-6. It is a custom-built mini vehicle system with a camera in the front face of the vehicle and four motors interfaced with OMRON E6B2-CWZ6C high-accuracy rotary encoders.
+6. No it's not.
+It is *Robust Autonomous Indoor Navigation robot (RAINav)*; a custom-built mini vehicle system with a camera in the front face of the vehicle and four motors interfaced with OMRON E6B2-CWZ6C high-accuracy rotary encoders.

 **Major components of the robot:** 1—Jetson TX2; 2—Arm Cortex M4 microcontroller system; 3—Camera; 4—LiDAR (only used for sampling prior depth values)

 7. **Future works:** Future work could incorporate object recognition as well as size and rigidity estimation pipelines to distinguish objects that should be avoided, from small or deformable ones on the robot’s path that could be trampled on.

+8. **Performance:** They have been able to improve depth estimation accuracy by more than 6% in a mobile robot navigation setting where the robot’s heading can under large angular inclinations.
+Experimental results show that besides providing metric scale for dense depth map, the integration of these cues significantly improves depth accuracy, reliability and robustness beyond what could be obtained from monocular vision or structure from motion alone.

 ### SelfVIO: Self-supervised deep monocular Visual–Inertial Odometry and depth estimation